 Saute for 10 minutes, stirring frequently.

-Add zucchini, kale and chopped pancetta, sauté for a few more minutes stirring often.
+Add zucchini, chopped pancetta, sauté for a few more minutes stirring often.

 Add broth, tomatoes, garlic and spices, bring to a boil.
 Once soup is boiling lower heat to a simmer and add pasta (if you are going to freeze this soup for later use leave pasta out and cooked pasta to thawed soup).